 Michelle Hartney is a Chicago based artist whose work addresses a broad range of topics, from women’s health issues, to the concept of heroes, love, and the cosmos.
-She works in a variety of materials, including fiber, wood, found objects, community based interactive performance, and the internet.
-Her interest in using art to address social issues began during her graduate studies at The School of the Art Institute of Chicago, where she was an Albert Schweitzer Fellow.
+She works in a variety of materials, including fiber, wood, found objects, installation, community based interactive performance, and the internet.
+Her interest in using art to address social issues began during her graduate studies in art therapy at The School of the Art Institute of Chicago, where she was an Albert Schweitzer Fellow.